Ben Woollaston: 2016/2017 season

 At the World Open, Woollaston recorded 5–2 and 5–1 wins over Gary Wilson and Ding Junhui, and made a 135 to level his third round tie with Joe Perry at 4–4, but lost the deciding frame.
 He got to the fourth round of the English Open by beating Cao Yupeng 4–1, Zhang Anda 4–3, and Ali Carter 4–2, and was defeated 4–3 by Liang Wenbo.
 Woollaston overcame Elliot Slessor 6–5 and Paul Davison 6–4 at the UK Championship, before losing 6–2 to John Higgins.
 He recorded his first win over Neil Robertson by edging him out 5–4 in the first round of the German Masters and was then knocked out 5–2 by Barry Hawkins.
 Woollaston also played in the second round of the China Open, but lost 5–4 to Hossein Vafaei.
 His final-round qualifier match for the World Championship with Zhou Yuelong went to a deciding frame, which Woollaston lost.

 Personal life

-Woollaston married his wife Tatiana Torchilo, a Belarusian snooker referee, in Pinsk in June 2011, following a ten-month romance.
+Woollaston met his wife Tatiana Torchilo, a Belarusian snooker referee, at the 2010 Paul Hunter Classic.
+They married in her hometown of Pinsk in June 2011, following a ten-month romance.

-On 8 November 2012, Ben and Tatiana celebrated the birth of their first baby, a son named Edward.
-Their second son, Henry, was born on 21 October 2017.